Amadeus-System/00.Benchmark-Study-For-Halide-Perovskite-with-Graph-Neural-Networks/README.md

 The following Figure explains that how the structure of solid state physics can be transformed to a Graph structure.
 <img src = 'https://drive.google.com/uc?export=view&id=1nC5Dv7eqk04dCpp-lsw0Bysh6onyN2Qi' width = 60%>

-FIG. 1.
-Illustration of the crystal graph convolutional neural networks. (a) Construction of the crystal graph.
-Crystals are converted to graphs with nodes representing atoms in the unit cell and edges representing atom connections.
-Nodes and edges are characterized by vectors corresponding to the atoms and bonds in the crystal, respectively. (b) Structure of the convolutional neural network on top of the crystal graph.
-R convolutional layers and L1 hidden layers are built on top of each node, resulting in a new graph with each node representing the local environment of each atom.
-After pooling, a vector representing the entire crystal is connected to L2 hidden layers, followed by the output layer to provide the prediction.